Recruitment Success is Fringe Benefit of Ticketing Website

 Clients includeNorth Lanarkshire Leisure, Farmer Autocare, Quality Meat Scotland, Hibernian FC, Cheynes and Tanfield Group.

-Channel 6 has appointed Scottish PR agency Holyrood Partnership PR in Scotland to manage its media profile.
+Channel 6 has appointed Scottish PR agency Holyrood PR PR in Scotland to manage its media profile.

 Tuesday, April 23rd, 2019